Ports Halted by Ransomware

 After days of intensive recovery work, most computer systems were restored by 26 July, and operations across ports were declared fully restored by 28 July, roughly six days from the onset of the attack.
 However, cargo backlogs continued beyond this period, particularly for cold-chain goods.

-The key resilience lesson was to integrate cyber incident preparedness with physical crisis management.
-The combination of a major cyberattack and widespread civil unrest demonstrated the need for organizations to plan for multi-hazard scenarios that can compound each other’s impacts.”
+The resilience lesson was to integrate cyber incident preparedness with physical crisis management.
+The combination of a major cyberattack and widespread civil unrest showed the need to plan for multi-hazard scenarios that can compound each other’s impacts.”

 Barend, South Africa